-Witness celebrations to mark the birthday of Kim Jong Il on this exciting tour of North Korea's capital, Pyongyang and its surrounding areas.
-Unearth the awesome Kumsusan Sun’s Palace, talk a stroll from the exterior of the Pyongyang Grand Theatre to Kim Il Sung Square and visit the Koryo History Museum.
+On our first North Korea small group tour of 2020, witness celebrations to mark the birthday of Kim Jong Il in North Korea's capital, Pyongyang, and explore the capital along with its surrounding areas.
+Discover the awesome Kumsusan Sun’s Palace, talk a stroll from the exterior of the Pyongyang Grand Theatre to Kim Il Sung Square and visit the Koryo History Museum.
 Visitors will also be able to join in on festivities taking place on February 16th - a national holiday in North Korea, and gain an insight into life under this previous leader.
 Visit Mt.
 Myohyang and the Friendship Exhibition which houses thousands of gifts presented to the North Korean leaders over the years.

-Today is an important national holiday, and as such we anticipate various specials events and celebrations, and a general jovial atmosphere across the city.
+Today is an important national holiday, and as such we anticipate various special events and celebrations, and a general jovial atmosphere across the city.
 Celebrations / events in Korea are normally not known until the 11th hour, and we have thus today factored a fully flexible afternoon in Pyongyang – allowing the group the best chance of seeing any events and getting the most out of the day.
-All meals will of course be included, and your guides will do their upmost to ensure you will see as much as is permitted on this special day.
-Local fees will be payable to attend any special events.

 Supplement to depart Pyongyang by Train to Beijing: £50pp